edsonli1999/portfolio-nextjs/README.md

 Changes/features added:
 - About, Projects, and Experience sections.
 - Added quick link to contact page, and some other minor phrasing changes.

-(for personal use) Vercel inspection: https://vercel.com/edsonli1999/portfolio-nextjs-yarn/2JJeKq9PBtowgrgtrdCyX6J6rvXM
+(For personal use) Vercel inspection: https://vercel.com/edsonli1999/portfolio-nextjs-yarn/2JJeKq9PBtowgrgtrdCyX6J6rvXM

 ## Deployable v1
 Features: